 Israel's SiSense sees surging demand for data analytics software

-TEL AVIV (Reuters) - Business intelligence software provider SiSense said it expects sales to triple in 2014, boosted by soaring demand from small- and medium-sized businesses seeking to analyze growing amounts of data.
+TEL AVIV May 27 (Reuters) - Business intelligence software provider SiSense said it expects sales to triple in 2014, boosted by soaring demand from small- and medium-sized businesses seeking to analyse growing amounts of data.

 Israel-based SiSense's software helps companies understand their data, enabling non-technical staff to connect multiple data sources and prepare professional reports.